wp-plugins/book-review/readme.txt

 * Customizable background and border colours.
 * Ability to optionally show ratings on the home page when summary text is used.
 * Use the built-in star rating images or specify your own.
-* Configure up to five links of your choosing.
-These can be text-based links or you can provide your own images.
+* Configure text or image-based custom links.
 * Open your custom links in the same tab or in a new one.
 * Show an archive of your reviews by title or genre.

 = Internationalization =
-This plugin supports the following translations: Arabic, Chinese, French, German, Italian, Russian, and Spanish.
+This plugin supports the following translations: Arabic, Chinese, Czech, French, German, Italian, Russian, and Spanish.

 If you would like to volunteer to translate this plugin into another language, or would like to update an existing file to include any missing translation text, please contact me at donnapep@gmail.com.